-Half-Day Program is a \$25 fee for the day.
-This includes lunch, snack and a beverage.
+Half-Day Program is a \$28 fee for the day.
+This includes lunch, a snack and a beverage.
 The program operates from dismissal to 6pm.
 Half-Day registration links will be provided to all parents/guardians by your Site Director.
-Half-Days are eligible at all school sites.
+Half-Days are eligible New Rochelle school sites - Davis, Trinity, Ward.
 For Clubhouses, please inquire with your Site Director.